JMagician/Magician-Document/EN/README.md

 actionText: Video →
 actionLink: https://www.bilibili.com/video/BV1AV4y1E7AM?spm_id_from=333.999.0.0&vd_source=f4c8caf8f0691160cc645e85690569be
 features:
+- title: Magician-web3
+  details: Magician-web3 is a blockchain development toolkit.
+It consists of two functions.
+One is to scan the blockchain and monitor the transactions according to the developer's needs.
+The other is some secondary packaging of web3j, which can reduce the workload of developers in some common scenarios.
+It is planned to support three chains, ETH (BSC, POLYGAN, etc.), SOL and TRON
 - title: Magician
   details: A small Http service based on Netty that supports http and WebSocket and can use annotations to declare Handler, If you want to develop an http service with netty but find it cumbersome, then Magician may help you.
 - title: Magician-Web